The Ultimate Guide to Credit Cards

 Can a Minor Get a Prepaid Debit Card?

-A prepaid debit card can be a great way to teach your kids about money and help them adjust to digital banking as they get older.
-Plus, it makes it easier to transfer money for allowance and other purposes.
+A prepaid debit card is a fantastic way to introduce your kids to money management and digital banking as they mature.
+Plus, it simplifies transferring money for allowances and other needs.

 If your child often asks you about ordering things online, you may have thought about getting them a prepaid debit card.
 If you’re looking to teach your child about credit and their credit score, consider checking out our list of prepaid cards that build credit.

-Most prepaid cards are available to people who are 18 years old or older.
-However, there is a way around this if you would like your minor child to get a prepaid debit card.
+Most prepaid cards are available to those who are 18 or older.
+However, there are ways to get a prepaid debit card for your minor child if you’re interested.

 One of the easiest ways to get started is to add your child as an authorized user to your prepaid card.
 That way, your child will likely get access to their own card, but you can monitor transactions and even set up spending limits.